deer scaping on tree and damaging bark

 Snow dug out around white tree guard to prevent rodents from reaching tree trunk.

-One common physical protection is a white plastic tree guard.
+One common physical protection for trees in the winter is a white plastic tree guard.
 They have two benefits.
 One is to prevent sun scald and frost cracks and the other is to protect tree bark from deer and rabbit damage.
 This is a great physical barrier to use every winter especially on young trees that have thin tender bark.
-There are also mesh plastic tree guards to put around tree trunks that can be used year-round as they provide adequate air flow around the trunk.
+There are also mesh tree guards to put around tree trunks that can be used year-round as they provide adequate air flow around the trunk.
 Those will not prevent winter weather damage.

-If you use physical barriers, the snow may build up around them and allow rodents to reach above the barrier.
-Dig out snow around the barrier if it’s creating a platform for the animals to perch and have a snack.
+If you use physical barriers, the snow may build up around them and allow animals to reach above the barrier.
+Dig out snow around the barrier if it’s creating a platform for the animals to perch and have a snack. * See image above of snow removed from around the tree trunk.

 What To Do After the Damage Is Done

-If you have an animal eat your herbaceous perennials in the early spring, they can recover if they didn’t eat them all the way to the ground.
-Even if they did, it still may survive if it’s in it’s active growing period and has a well-established root system.
-Another reason to make sure you properly water your new plants because the healthier they are, the more stress they can endure and survive.
+If you have an animal eat herbaceous perennials as they start growing in the spring, they can recover if they didn’t eat them all the way to the ground.
+Even if they did, it still may survive if it’s in it’s active growing period with a well-established root system.

 Repel Mice and other Rodents from Nesting